Josef Newgarden: Ed Carpenter Racing (2016)

-2017–present: Team Penske
+Team Penske (2017–present)

 On September 29, 2016, ECR owner Ed Carpenter confirmed that Newgarden would not be back with the team in 2017.
 Newgarden moved to Team Penske for the 2017 season, with the team making an official announcement on October 5.

 Newgarden won his first race with Team Penske during round 3 of the 2017 season at Barber Motorsports Park; clinching the victory after a duel with Scott Dixon in the final laps.
 Newgarden moved into the IndyCar points lead following back to back victories at Toronto and Mid Ohio.

-At Gateway, Newgarden held off his teammates and Scott Dixon to clinch his fourth series victory of the season but not without controversy as late in the race, Newgarden went under teammate Simon Pagenaud very late going into Turn 1.
+At Gateway, Newgarden held off his teammates and Dixon to clinch his fourth series victory of the season but not without controversy as late in the race, Newgarden went under teammate Simon Pagenaud very late going into turn one.
 After bumping tires, both continued but, as Pagenaud nearly hit the wall, he was not pleased with his teammate's move.
 The following week at Watkins Glen, Newgarden had a sizable cushion in the points over second-place Dixon.
 Coming back onto the track after a pit stop under green on cold tires, he lost control of the car as Sébastien Bourdais made contact with him damaging the suspension.
 Newgarden ended up leaving the Glen with a three-point lead, later a four-point lead as he won the pole for Sonoma, setting a track record.
-Newgarden needed to finish 4th or higher regardless of Pagenaud's result and he finished 2nd to clinch his first title.
-Newgarden became the first American born driver to win the Astor Cup since Ryan Hunter-Reay in 2012.
+Newgarden needed to finish fourth or higher regardless of Pagenaud's result and he finished second to clinch his first title.
+Newgarden became the first American driver to win the Astor Cup since Ryan Hunter-Reay in 2012.

 Newgarden won the opening race of the 2019 season at St. Petersburg and followed that up with wins at Detroit, Texas and Iowa.
-He led the points standings after every race except the Indy 500 where Team Penske teammate Simon Pagenaud led from the pole position.
+He led the points standings after every race except the Indianapolis 500, which Team Penske teammate Simon Pagenaud won from the pole position.
 Newgarden won his second IndyCar title at Laguna Seca by only 25 points.